Anticipating bifurcations of random dynamical systems through tails of stationary densities: Non-increasing variance example near tipping point

 with bounded noise $\|\xi_t\| \leq \varepsilon = 0.8$.
 The map $f_a$ is a modification of the nonlinear map (\ref{eq:non-linear_eq}) in the main text, constructed so that the attraction of the deterministic fixed point strengthens as $a$ increases, while the derivative $f'_a(x_-)$ at the left boundary $x_-$ of the support of the stationary distribution increases and approaches one.

 We approximate the derivative of the lower extremal map $f_a(y)-\varepsilon$ at the left boundary $x_-$ using both the leading-order method (\ref{eq:quad_method}) and higher-order method (\ref{eq:quad_method_strict}).
-The results, computed with $n = 10^6, q = 0.1, n = 200$ are shown in Figure~\ref{fig:variance_decrease_ex_result} below.
+The results, computed with $n = 10^6, q = 0.1, n = 200$ are shown in Figure~\ref{fig:variance_decrease_ex_result}(a) below.
 They demonstrate that, although the variance of data decreases slightly (remaining almost constant), the estimators $\hat{\lambda}$ increase towards one as the system approaches the transition.
 As discussed in the main text, the actual transition of the data is observed only well after the topological bifurcation at $a\approx 0.175$, since trajectories remain in a meta-stable region.
 In Figure~\ref{fig:variance_decrease_ex_result}(b), the stationary density is approximated using Ulam's method under the assumption that the support boundaries are known.
 Consistent with the results presented in the main text, the higher-order method (\ref{eq:quad_method_strict}) provides more accurate estimates of $\lambda$ when the support boundaries are known.
+This also supports the expectation that, as $n \to \infty$, $b \to \infty$ and $q \to 0$, the estimator becomes increasingly accurate, i.e. $\hat{\lambda} \to \lambda$.